Kevin12J/cse15l-lab-reports/lab3.md

                 which had a center in each of the five boroughs.
 All 911 calls concerning fire Civilians, Fire Safety Personnel, and 911 Calls
 ```
+The `-m` command line option stops the search being performed by `grep` after a specified amount of found matches.
+For example, calling `grep -m 5 911 chapter-9.txt` in the `technical/911report` directory returned 5 lines where `911` was found since `5` was specified after the `-m` command line option.
+This command line option would be useful if you only want find the first few occurence of a specified content.
 ##### calling `grep --max-count 5 911 *.txt` in the `technical/911report` directory
 ```
 chapter-13.5.txt:                received by civilians in the towers based on (1) calls to NYPD 911 from or